amundsen-io/amundsen/frontend/docs/application_config.md

 Where:

+- The keys of the productTour object are the paths to the pages with a tour.
+They support simple wildcards `*`, only at the end (for example: `/table_detail/*`).
 - `isFeatureTour` - tells if the tour is for a whole page (false) or just for one feature within the page.
 - `isShownOnFirstVisit` - whether the users will see the tour on their first visit.
 - `isShownProgrammatically` - whether we want to add the button to trigger the tour to the global navigation